Regulatory actions for Nov. 29, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: CTL Amedica, Icecure Medical, Zilia.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aldeyra, Arcturus, Arrowhead, Carisma, CSL, Effector, Ethris, Novavax, Orexo, Sernova, Springworks.

 Briefs